blockchyp/developer-docs/docs/sdk-guide/index.rst

 code and cardholder name are relevant only for transactions using the primary account number.

-**Note that we strongly recommend that developers avoid sending track data or primary account numbers.
+**We strongly recommend that developers avoid sending track data or primary account numbers.
 Doing so will trigger the BlockChyp Scope Alert feature and flag the merchant account as being in scope for PCI.**

 All authorization request have the same response format as shown below: